Naticord/naticord/README.md

 - Typing indicators
 - Display names and friend nicknames
 - Websockets
+- Image viewing
+- Embeds
+- Plugins (experimental)
+- Searching for either friends or servers
 # Planned functions
+- Voice calling
-- Image support
+- Statuses
+- Copying and pasting images from the clipboard
+- Hide hidden channels in servers
+- Other various channels such as fourms and such
-- Add editing, reply and delete
+- Edit reply and delete.
-- Emojis
 # Bugs
 None as of now.
 # Screenshots